shoui520/shoui520.github.io/docs/faq.md

 It is bad.
 Please don’t immerse when you’re supposed to be sleeping, you’re only reducing your immersion quality.
 ### This sentence in the Tango N5 deck…
 Uhh this sentence in the TanGo N5 AnKi Deck says Blah Blah BlaBla but this word means BlahBlaBlah Blah so wouldn’t it mean BlaBlah Blah Blahh????
 WHAT????
 No. I know exactly what’s happening to you.
 You’re taking Tango’s translation as literal.
 Tango’s translations are not literal, you don’t even need the translation, they do nothing but confuse you into thinking BlahBlah Bla hhBlah means BlahhBlahhBlaBla!!?
 Maybe you did Tango N5 before you followed a grammar guide?
 Maybe Tango N5 sucks?
 I don’t know.
 Here’s my advice to you→ 1.
 Follow a grammar guide (Cure Dolly, Tae Kim) - I’m not sure what drugs Nukemarine is on but I don’t know why he thinks the Tango decks are a suitable replacement for a grammar guide.
 2. The translations are not literal, they are pretty bad from a learning perspective, I have no idea why such a decision was made.
 It is best if you use no translation or a literal translation at best.
 You’re not learning English, also who says “The class is from 7 am” in real life??
 ### UMM...
-I  HEAR G SOUND BUT SOUND LIKE N OR GNNGNGGNGGN WHY???
+I  HEAR G SOUND BUT SOUND LIKE N OR NG WHY???
 [鼻濁音](https://youtu.be/xpzpbuFHVVU)
 ### I am actively immersing, you say just pay attention to what they’re saying, can you go into more detail?
 It depends on your comprehension I guess.
 If you’re below 40%, just listen out for what words you can pickout, try to guess the meaning of phrases, try to like, listen to the sounds.
 When you’re at like 80% comprehension, pay attention to the plot of the anime and try to just get the meaning of sentences but not necessarily how it was said specifically e.g. what form a verb was in.
 For example if you came across the sentence 俺を誰だと思っている, you would know the message the sentence is trying to send but you wouldn’t pay attention to the particle を being used because you don’t need to to understand the overall meaning of the sentence.
 When you get about 90%+ comprehension, pay attention to the form; how the sentence is expressed, before you may not have payed attention to the には in あなたには関係ありません but now you should.
 Also pay attention to what specific words are used to express specific ideas in specific situations.